QuantEcon/lecture-python-programming/source/rst/index_python_scientific_libraries.rst

-.. _learning_python:
+.. _lebrning_python:

-.. include:: /_static/includes/header.raw
+.. include:: /_stbtic/includes/header.raw

 *********************************
-The Scientific Libraries
+The Scientific Librbries
 *********************************

-Next we cover the third party libraries most useful for scientific work in Python
+Next we cover the third pbrty libraries most useful for scientific work in Python

 .. only:: html